|Birth: ||Nov. 11, 1869|

 Throughout his long life, William was constantly pursuing knowledge.
 As a young man he attended evening classes in the sciences, getting his Bachelor's Degree from Drexel Institute, and later his Master's from Spring Garden Institute in the 1890s.

-According to my grandmother, her Grandpa William was a relatively tall and handsome man for his era, standing just a quarter-inch under 6'0" in height with a square jaw, full head of dark brown hair, and eyes of the same color.
-It was not long before he caught the eye of Mary Glaser, and they were married in 1892.
+According to my grandmother, her Grandpa William was a handsome man for his era, with a square jaw, broad face, full head of sandy brown hair, and light blue eyes.
+It was only a matter of time before he caught the eye of Mary Glaser, and they were married in 1892.
 From this union three children were born: William Russell Diehl, my great-grandmother Ruth Elizabeth Diehl Huggins, and Robert Earl Diehl.
 As a father, William was ahead of his time, encouraging Great-Grandma Ruth to attend and graduate from college and start a business career of her own.
 He and his wife were members of a local gymnasium in Philadelphia, and also regularly attended balls.

 When World War I came along in 1914, William was one of the first businessmen in Philadelphia to start selling war bonds, receiving recognition from the U.S. government for his exceptional sales.
 Despite his new-found wealth, he never forgot his blue-collar origins, and he worked for a navy yard during the same time period, advocated for workers' rights, and seized every opportunity to donate to charity.
 William's success with war bond sales enabled him to retire in 1919 as a wealthy 50 year-old and live quite comfortably for the last 28 years of his life.

 William's wife died on January 18, 1920 of tuberculosis she had acquired from a boy she had been babysitting, but in 1923, he married again, this time to Mary A. Fraser, a family friend and neighbor who had been widowed shortly after William.
 Their marriage was a happy one, and lasted for 23 years until Mary's passing in 1946, and they enjoyed countless visits from William's five grandchildren, including my grandmother.
-William eventually went to be with The Lord in June of 1948, two years after the death of his second wife, and nine months after that of his son-in-law Floyd W. Huggins, at the advanced age of seventy-eight.
+William enjoyed an amicable relationship with his son-in-law Floyd Huggins, and he was greatly saddened when Floyd died on September 24, 1947.
+William Diehl eventually went to be with the Lord on June 14, 1948, at the advanced age of seventy-eight.

 Joseph Watson Diehl (1831 - 1910)